connor11528/tech-companies-and-startups/README.md

-Tech Companies in the San Francisco Bay Area
+List of Tech Companies and Startups
 ===

 Companies data straight from the [Employbl](https://employbl.com/) production database.

+## About the Data

+The data comes from a MySQL database and a spreadsheet I've been collecting for many years.
+All info is available across the free and open internet.
+For the most part company locations default to the office location of the company's Bay Area location, because that's what I was most interested in :)

-Query used to generate this data:
+Query used to generate the **companies.csv** file:

 ```
 select c.id as 'Employbl Company ID',